LonelyCpp/rn-scroll-viewport-tracker/README.md

 # rn-scroll-viewport-tracker

-A react native util to track elements inside a scrollable view
+A react-native util to track elements inside a scrollable view

 ## Installation